-Since the 1980s, rural farms in many countries as well as in Israel, have experienced an economic crisis and a sense of future economic insecurity.
-The increase in the price of water and other essential components of agriculture certainly damaged the farmer’s prevailing security (Teff-Seker et al, 2022; Greenberg et al., 2018), as did the opening of the markets to the international economy via import and export that placed local agricultural produce in competition with imported produce (Tal, 2019).
-Economic corporations took over large agricultural areas and began to pose difficulties for the small farmer (Park & Kim, 2020; Goldsmith, 1985), while the lack of sufficient government support proved that relying on agriculture to support a family was risky and ill-advised.

-These changes had a far-reaching effect on the entire rural area.
-Many farmers drastically reduced their agricultural activity and became salaried employees, some farms ventured into extensive farming or extensive crops to reduce the number of employees and further added sources of revenue as salaried employees or entrepreneurs (Razin & Lindsey, 2017).
-The sons and daughters who had grown up on the farms, the next generation, left for the big cities, and many farms were sold to cover the farmers' debts to the banks (Ben-Dror & Sofer, 2010).
-The negative immigration and aging of the population in the more remote and peripheral areas soon began to see a reverse movement - COUNTER URBANIZATION.
-This new trend was comprised of people, especially young families, who viewed the countryside as a welcome opportunity to live in small communities and to enjoy a higher-quality life close to nature and the landscape (Phillips, 2010).
-Changes in the labor market and the opportunity to work from home have made the rural space attractive to a new population seeking to benefit from smaller, more intimate communities that offer a quality of life not found in large cities.
-All of these contributed to the growth of small commercial enterprises in rural areas, which are the subject of this article as we seek to examine the relationship between SMEs and the community and region in which they are located.
+Since the 1980s, rural farms in Israel have experienced economic crises and a sense of future economic insecurity.
+The increase in the price of water and other essential components of agriculture damaged farmers’ prevailing security (Greenberg et al., 2018; Teff-Seker et al, 2022), as did the opening of the markets to the international economy via import and export that placed local agricultural produce in competition with imported produce (Tal, 2019).
+Economic corporations took over large agricultural areas (Goldsmith, 1985; Park & Kim, 2020) and the lack of sufficient government support began to pose difficulties for the small farmer; relying on agriculture to support a family was risky and ill-advised.
+Moreover, these changes had far-reaching effects on the entire rural area.
+Many farmers reduced their agricultural activity and became salaried employees.
+Some farms ventured into extensive farming or extensive crops to reduce the number of employees.
+Others added sources of revenue as salaried employees or entrepreneurs (Razin & Lindsey, 2017).
+The next generation of sons and daughters who had grown up on the farms left for the big cities, and many family farms were sold to cover debts to the banks (Ben-Dror & Sofer, 2010).
+The aging population in remote and peripheral areas began to see a reverse movement: counter urbanization.
+This trend was comprised of people, especially young families, who viewed the countryside as a welcome opportunity to live in small communities and enjoy a higher-quality life close to nature (Phillips, 2010).
+Changes in the labor market and the opportunity to work from home made rural spaces attractive to those seeking to escape the cities and enjoy the quality of life found in smaller, more intimate communities.
+All of these factors contributed to the growth of small commercial enterprises in rural areas.
+Our goal to examine the relationship between SMEs and the community and region in which they are located.

-Characteristics of commercial enterprises in the countryside
+Characteristics of Commercial Enterprises in the Countryside

-Rural entrepreneurship has different definitions, but in this study, we adopt the definition according to which it is a process of creating and managing a business in a rural area which is characterized by a specific set of environmental, social, and economic conditions (Kulawiak et al., 2022).
+In the current study, rural entrepreneurship is defined as a process of creating and managing a business in a rural area that is characterized by a specific set of environmental, social, and economic conditions (Kulawiak et al., 2022).
 This definition emphasizes the unique reciprocity that the environment and social conditions in the village share with the entrepreneur and his/her business.
-Regarding the term 'entrepreneurial activity', we prefer the definition of Patel & Marcus (2023), which describes it as the creation of new enterprises or the expansion of existing businesses by individuals or teams.
+Regarding the term entrepreneurial activity, we prefer the definition of Patel and Marcus (2023), which describes it as the creation of new enterprises or the expansion of existing businesses by individuals or teams.
 The importance of this definition lies in its reference to change in veteran businesses as well as the creation of new ones.